borntyping/cookbook-ruby/README.md

 ruby
 ====

-Installs ruby packages, either installing a specific version or the most recent version that the operating system provides.
+Installs Ruby packages, either installing a specific version or the most recent version that the operating system provides.

 Compatible with the existing [ruby community cookbook](https://github.com/jtimberman/ruby-cookbook), though installs the minimal set of packages for each distribution.
 This is usually the main ruby package (which should depend on or provide all requirements) and the ruby headers, without any deprecated packages.